How many solar panels do I need to charge my electric car?

 Solar Power Calculator

-Home solar panels on your rooftop come with many advantages for renewable energy and living a cleaner life—not to mention saving you money as you help the environment.
-One large and notable benefit from making a switch to solar energy in your residential home, besides the cost savings and efficiency of solar panels, is the source of clean energy for electric cars and hybrid cars.
+Solar panels on your rooftop come with many advantages for renewable energy and living a cleaner life — not to mention saving you money as you help the environment.
+One large and notable benefit from making a switch to solar energy in your residential home, besides reducing your hydro bill, is the source of clean energy to power your electric vehicles and hybrid cars.

 With our handy electric-vehicle solar-panel calculator, you can calculate approximately how many solar panels you will need and how many times per day you will need to charge your electric car or hybrid car with a solar charger.

 Simply enter in the make, year and model of your electric vehicle or hybrid-electric vehicle and then estimate approximately how many kilometers per year that vehicle travels.
-Our unique solar-power calculator will determine the amount of panels and solar charges per day you will need to fulfill to make your car 100% fueled by the solar powers on your rooftop.
-Talk about saving money on gas and helping the environment!
+Our unique solar power calculator will determine the amount of panels and solar charges per day you will need to make your car 100% fueled by the solar power from your rooftop.
+Talk about saving money on gas, electricity and helping the environment!

-So begin your calculating to see just how much of a positive difference you can make to the environment and your wallet—we call it “riding on sunshine!”
+See how much of a positive difference you can make to the environment and your wallet — we call it “riding on sunshine!”

 To calculate how many panels you will need please follow these instructions: